Wpatrice/data-test/README.md

 ## Installation

-We just need to start the Vite development server to automatically recompile our JS, CSS and refresh the browser when we make changes to our Blade templates:
+Procéder comme suit :

 ``php artisan migrate``
   ``php artisan tinker``
   ``>>>User::factory(100)->create()``

-  et
+  We just need to start the Vite development server to automatically recompile our JS, CSS and refresh the browser when we make changes to our Blade templates:

   ``npm run dev``

   et